Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ### Install Python3 packages

-Our [build.py](../build.py) script is made in **Python3** to be usable for any operating systems (Linux, MacOS X, Windows).
+Our [build.py](../build.py) script is made in **Python3** to be used for any operating system (Linux, macOS X, Windows).
 Please do not use Python 2.
 Please install the needed Python packages with pip by typing the following line into a terminal:

 ```
 python3 -m pip install -r requirements.txt
 ```

 ## Compilation for Linux and for Windows

 ### Compilation of the native module for Godot 3.5

-The [build.py] does not have command line.
-It deals all cases by itself (your operating system, the number of cores of your CPU ...).
-By default is deals with Godot 3.5.
+The [build.py] does not have the command line.
+It deals with all cases by itself (your operating system, the number of cores of your CPU ...).
+By default, it deals with Godot 3.5.

 ```